TRETINOIN

 Disease/Condition Glossary

 Acne: Acne is a common skin condition that occurs when hair follicles are blocked with dead skin cells and oil, causing pimples, whiteheads and blackheads.
 Acne affects people of all ages but is most common among teenagers.
-The symptoms of acne include pus-filled pimples, uninflamed (not swollen) blackheads, red, large and tender bumps.
+The symptoms of acne include pus-filled pimples, uninflamed (not swollen) blackheads, and red, large and tender bumps.

 FAQs